PIEFoundry/Polymer-Microelectrode-Array/Protocols/Subprotocols/SubProtocol_Etch Mask Lithography.md

     2. 125 mT, 100 W, 30 sccm O<sub>2</sub>, 300 seconds
 2. Prepare Developer and Water Baths<br>_Note: perform in chemical fume hood_
     1. Prepare a shallow HDPE tray full of DI water, and another with 726 MIF developer
-    1. ~250 mL of 726 MIF developer should be sufficient for 6 wafers
+    <br> a. ~250 mL of 726 MIF developer should be sufficient for 6 wafers

 3. Dry-Bake<br>_Note: this step should be performed immediately before photoresist deposition_
     1. Bake wafers at 60 °C in an oven under light vacuum (35-40 cmHg) and N¬2 flow (15-20 sccm) for >15 minutes